-Your credit score is one of the primary determining factors card issuers like American Express use to determine if you qualify for their cards.
-Keep reading to learn what credit score you need to get approved, other factors that play a part in qualifying, and actions you can take to improve your chances of getting approved for this Amex cash back card.
+Your credit score is one of the primary factors card issuers use to determine if you qualify for their cards.
+Keep reading to learn what credit score you need to get this Amex card, other factors that play a part in qualifying and what you can do to improve your chances of getting approved.

-What credit score do you need for the Amex Blue Cash Preferred?
+What credit score is needed for the Amex Blue Cash Preferred?

-Most credit card issuers keep proprietary credit requirements close to the vest.
-Amex offers no guidance on specific credit scores needed for any of its credit cards, including the Blue Cash Preferred.
-It’s likely, though, that you will need at least a good-to-excellent credit score to qualify.
+Most credit card issuers keep proprietary credit requirements close to the vest, and Amex offers no guidance on specific credit scores you must have to get any of its credit cards.
+It’s likely, though, that you will need at least a good-to-excellent credit score to qualify for the Blue Cash Preferred.

 - Good: 670 to 739